 As a result of the above, the Company was prevented from obtaining and currently do not have access to financial information of IPC Cayman and IPC Israel and since the Company has been prevented from obtaining the financial information necessary to report the financial results of IPC Cayman, the Company concluded that it has effectively lost control over IPC Cayman's financial reporting process.
-Therefore, although the Company still owns 76.79% of IPC Cayman's financial results were deconsolidated with effect from May 18, 2010.
+Therefore, although the Company still owns 76.79% of IPC Cayman's common stock, IPC Cayman's financial results were deconsolidated with effect from May 18, 2010.